Loskir/EdgyArc-fr/README.md

 - `macOS only` Translucent windows
 - Custom Sidebery theme
 - Auto-hide native top tabs when Sidebery or TST is active

+## Differences compared to artsyfriedchicken/EdgyArc-fr

+- The code is formatted with prettier (easier to maintain and contribute)
+- The color scheme from edge-frfox is disabled by default (can be enabled with `af.edgyarc.edge-styles`)
+- The shadow around the content is disabled making it more consistent
+- Various fixes (centered url, rounded corners, margins)
+- New option `af.edgyarc.separate-extended-urlbar` that makes the url not jump around when clicking on it
+- New option `uc.tweak.hide-tabs-bar.always` that permanently hides native tabs

 ## Usage